 Why you should listen

-Some of her work, which features images of her mother and grandmother, was published in her first book, The Notion of Family, which received the International Center for Photography Infinity Award.
+Some of her work, featuring images of her mother and grandmother, was published in her first book, The Notion of Family, which received the International Center for Photography Infinity Award.
 She is also know for her work Flint Is Family, portraits of three generations of women surviving the man-made water crisis in Flint, Michigan; and And From The Coaltips A Tree Will Rise, documenting coalminers' reflections on their memories of migration, immigration, work and labor in the coalmining village of Borinage, Belgium.

 Frazier's newest work, The Last Cruze, is a monument and memorial comprised of 67 photographs and texts on an assembly line for auto workers from the labor union United Auto Workers Local 1112 in Lordstown, Ohio.
 Frazier documented the unallocated status and closure of the General Motors Lordstown Complex in northeast Ohio and the impact on autoworkers, their families and community.